HIV/AIDS in Australia: Ongoing research and awareness-raising

-Infection rates in Australia
+Prevalence

-In 2017 it was estimated 27,545 people living with HIV in Australia.
-In 2017, 63% of HIV notifications were attributed to sexual contact between men.
-25% of cases were attributed to heterosexual sex, 5% to a combination of sexual contact between men and injecting drug use, 3% to injecting drug use only, and 3% to other/unspecified.
+At the end of 2021, 29,460 people were estimated to be living with HIV in Australia.
+Of these, 21,530 infections were attributable to male‐to‐male sex, 7,120 to heterosexual sex, 640 to injecting drug use, and 170 to 'other' exposures (vertical transmission to newborn, blood/tissue recipient, healthcare setting, haemophilia/coagulation disorder).

 The Australian Federation of Aids Organisations reports that there has been a consistent decline in new HIV infections among men who have sex with men (MSM).
-After peaking at 1,084 new diagnosed cases in 2014, the rate has dropped each year to reach 833 in 2018.
-They estimate 6.3% of all MSM in Australia are living with HIV.
-While there has been a dramatic decrease in MSM with an 23% decline between 2014 and 2018, this has been partially offset by a 19% increase in case attributed to heterosexual sex during the same period.
+After peaking at 1,079 new diagnosed cases in 2014, the number of diagnoses has dropped to reach 552 in 2021.
+An estimate 6.3% of all MSM in Australia are living with HIV.
+The decline in new HIV diagnoses in largely attributed to the a dramatic decrease in MSM with a 49% decline between 2014 and 2021.

 XX International AIDS Conference (2014)

 From 20 to 25 July 2014, Melbourne, Australia hosted the XX International AIDS Conference.
 Speakers included Michael Kirby, Richard Branson and Bill Clinton.
-Clinton's focus was HIV treatment and he called for a greater levels of treatment provision worldwide; in an interview during the conference, Kirby focused on legal issues and their relationship to medication costs and vulnerable groups—Kirby concluded by calling for an international inquiry:
+Clinton's focus was HIV treatment and he called for a greater levels of treatment provision worldwide; in an interview during the conference, Kirby focused on legal issues and their relationship to medication costs and vulnerable groups – Kirby concluded by calling for an international inquiry:

 And what is needed, as the Global Commission on HIV and the Law pointed out, is a new inquiry at international level – inaugurated by the secretary-general of the United Nations – to investigate a reconciliation between the right to health and the right of authors to proper protection for their inventions.
 At the moment, all the eggs are in the basket of the authors, and it's not really a proportionate balance.
 And that's why the Global Commission suggested that there should be a high level of investigation.